cosmicqbit/javascript-projects/README.md

-# javascript-projects
+# Javascript Projects
  A collection of 50 Javascript projects